Toad Tuesday

 The Yosemite Toad lives in the central Sierra Nevada mountain range at elevations between 8,500 – 10,000 feet.
 These toads are a diurnal species, active during the day compared to most toads, that are active at nocturnal.
 They live long for a toad species, capable of living 15 years.
 The trade-off is that toads take a while to reach sexual maturity, over 3 years.

-Breeding season is from May to August.
+The breeding season is from May to August.
 Typical breeding sites are shallow pools and small, slow moving streams.
-The males travel to these ponds once the breeding season start.
-Then, they will start to call to attract the female.
-Once the female arrives, the male grasps her from behind in the amplexus position.
-Then, the female lays her eggs and the male will fertilize them.
-The female is capable of laying between 15000 to 2000 eggs.
-These females do not mate every year, another trade-off from their long lives.
+The male toads travel to these ponds once the breeding season start.
+Then, they will start to call to attract the female toad.
+Once the female toad arrives, the male toad grasps her from behind in the amplexus position.
+Then, the female toad lays her eggs and the male toad will fertilize them.
+The female toad is capable of laying between 15000 to 2000 eggs.
+These females toads do not mate every year, another trade-off from their long lives.
 Neither of the parents provide any care for their offspring.
 The males and female toads look very different compared to each other.

 Yosemite Toad Conservation